ricksikka1/Hooter-v2/notes.md

 21) Likes are many to many field (filled with Users) .... thank you ECE356

 22) React will handle our liked/unliked state stuff

+22) Two types of serializers, create and readonly!

+23) @property decorater is pythonic Getter & Setters